SteveHoltRules/ReGex-Tutorial/Develop/gist-template.md

 ### Anchors
 Anchors signify a point to examine
 ^ Signifies the beginning of the string that is undergoing evaluation.
-In the above example the ^(https signifies the beginning that is required at the beginning followed by the set code of https.
+In the above example the ^(https signifies the beginning that is required at the beginning followed by //.

 ### Quantifiers
 {2, 6} This section is meant to match between 2 and 6 of the preceding token.
 If it was {2,} it would be 2 or more {6} would be exactly 6.